 "The return of service is not a trivial, formulaic document.
 It has long been considered prima facie evidence of the facts recited therein. ...
 The recitations in the return of service carry so much weight that they cannot be rebutted by uncorroborated proof..."
 Primate Const., Inc. v.
 Silver, 884 S.W.2d 151 (Tex.1994).
-For discussion of returns after Rule 106(b) substituted service, see paragraph E, page 24.
+For discussion of returns after Rule 106(b) substituted service, see paragraph E, page 27.

 - 1. Preparation.
 The return must be prepared by the person who served the citation.
 The petition, citation, and return should be compared and default judgment taken only if they are consistent.
-If there is doubt as to the accuracy of the return, consider: amendment of process, Rule 118 and discussion at page 18; re-serving the party with an additional citation and pleading. - 2.
+If there is doubt as to the accuracy of the return, consider: re-serving the party with an additional citation and pleading; amendment of process, Rule 118, but see discussion at page 20. - 2.
 Placement.
 The return must be endorsed on the citation or attached to the citation.